 - Recent school grade, effort and behaviour report

-We will consider a SKYPE interview for an International Student living outside the EU, or an EU student in exceptional circumstances only.
+We will consider a Skype interview for non-EU students, or for an EU student in exceptional circumstances only.

 • Documents reviewed by the headmaster and admissions manager

 • Invitation to interview